 Individuals who wish to apply for this program may initiate the application process online at: umdearborn.edu/gradapplynow/.

-The teaching majors and minors currently available at CEHHS for the State of Michigan Secondary School certification are: Biology, Chemistry, Earth Science, Economics, English, English as Second Language (minor only), French, Geography (minor only), German (minor only), History, Integrated Science (major only), Mathematics, Physics, Political Science, Psychology (minor only), Social Studies (major only), Spanish and Speech.
+The teaching majors and optional minors currently available at CEHHS for the State of Michigan Secondary School certification are: Biology, Chemistry, Earth Science, Economics, English, English as Second Language (minor only), French, Geography (minor only), German (minor only), History, Integrated Science (major only), Mathematics, Physics, Political Science, Psychology (minor only), Social Studies (major only), Spanish and Speech.

 Minimum Grade Point